python/mypy/docs/source/more_types.rst

 This feature is primarily useful when annotating functions that behave differently based on the exact value the caller provides.
-For example, suppose we have a function ``fetch_data(...)`` that returns bytes if the first argument is True, and Text if it's False.
+For example, suppose we have a function ``fetch_data(...)`` that returns bytes if the first argument is True, and str if it's False.
 We can construct a precise type signature for this function using Literal and overloads:

 .. code-block:: python

-    from typing import overload, Text, Union
+    from typing import overload, Union
     from typing_extensions import Literal

     # The first two overloads use Literal so we can